2 in custody after chase on I-290 ends in West Side crash

 Illinois State Police said the chase lasted about 20 minutes and reached speeds well over 100 miles per hour.

-Police said the incident started in Palatine when they received a call for a car burglary and a shooting.
-At around 2 a.m., state police were notified that a Mercedes Benz SUV was wanted.
+"It did seem strange to me that they wouldn't take anything, so obviously it wasn't theft inside the vehicle that they were looking for, maybe just easily trying to steal some vehicles or something like that," Butler said.

+Des Plaines police located the Mercedes and attempted to stop it, but the Mercedes fled and the chase was terminated.

-State police joined Des Plaines police in chasing the SUV on I-90, then on I-290 when it attempted to make a stop in Austin, but then continued onto I-294 southbound to Ogden Avenue.
+At around 2 a.m., state police chased the Mercedes on I-90, then on I-290 when it attempted to make a stop in Austin, but then continued onto I-294 southbound to Ogden Avenue.

-The SUV drove from Route 83 to I-88 when the suspects returned to the Eisenhower and then crashed into two vehicles near the ramp to Racine Avenue at about 2:20 a.m. police said.
+The Mercedes drove from Route 83 to I-88 when the suspects returned to the Eisenhower and then crashed into two vehicles near the ramp to Racine Avenue at about 2:20 a.m. police said.

 The driver of a Toyota Camry said he was on his way home at the time of the crash.